open-pay/slate/source/index_EN.md

 #Fees
-If the customer accounts were created to handle their own balance, a fee can be charged which will be shown in the business account.
+If the customer accounts were created to handle their own balance, a fee can be charged which will be shown in the Merchant account.

 <aside class="notice">
 In order to have customer accounts where they handle their balance they should have been created with the property ***requires_account=true***.
 See [customer creation](#create-a-new-customer).